Bagratuni family tree

-The Bagratuni family tree describes the heritage of the Bagratuni family in Armenia (Bagratuni dynasty) and Georgia (Bagrationi dynasty).
+The Bagratuni family tree describes the heritage of the Bagratuni family in Armenia (Bagratuni dynasty).
+Bagratuni lineage also lays claim to the Georgian Bagrationi dynasty.

 Kingdom of Armenia

 The Bagratuni family became princes in the 4th century.
 Their heritable rights were given to them by the Arshakuni Dynasty, the kings of Armenia (52–428).
 They were called aspets and crowned Arshakuni kings.
 Their domain included the region of Sper in Upper Armenia, which was famous for its gold, and Tayk.

 Smbat I was the first member of the dynasty.
 He was aspet during the reign of Armenia's first Christian king, Tiridates III the Great (287–330).
 The last Armenian king, who was crowned by Bagratunis, was Artaxias IV (423–428).
 The aspet was Smbat III, who was known from Vramshapuh king's times (389–415).

 Persian and Byzantine occupation

 The ancestors of Smbat III were the most famous princes (nakharars) during the occupation of the Roman Empire and Sassanid Persia.
 Armenia had been divided between them since 387.
 Tirots, one of the ancestors of Smbat III, allied with Armenian marzbane.
 Sahak II and Smbat IV were marzbans of Armenia.
 The rulers of the dynasty traditionally continued to be "aspets".

 After the second division of Armenia, the domains of the Bagratuni family became part of Byzantine Empire.
 Smbat IV was among the princes who rebelled against them.